anandtripathi5/barah/README.md

 # Barah

-A flask application boilerplate satisfies the 12 factors(twelve factor app).
+A flask boilerplate template with the 12 factors support(twelve factor app).
 Simply git clone the repository and use the flask server as per you need

 # Features